 Department of Housing and Urban Development

-- HOME Investment Partnerships Program, a flexible formula grant program that supports new construction and rehabilitation of multifamily housing, homeowner rehabilitation, and tent-based rental assistance.
+- HOME Investment Partnerships Program, a flexible formula grant program that supports new construction and rehabilitation of multifamily housing, homeowner rehabilitation, and tenant-based rental assistance

-- Community Development Block Grant Program (CDBG), which provides flexible funding to cities and states to address housing, infrastructure, and public services in low-moderate-income neighborhoods.
+- Community Development Block Grant (CDBG) Program, which provides flexible funding to cities and states to address housing, infrastructure, and public services in low-moderate-income neighborhoods

-- Section Capacity Building for Affordable Housing and Community Development Program (Section 4), which provides grants to local nonprofits to expand their ability to carry out affordable housing and community development activities that benefit low-income communities.
+- Section 4 Capacity Building for Community Development and Affordable Housing (Section 4) Program at HUD, which provides grants to local nonprofits to expand their ability to carry out affordable housing and community development activities that benefit low-income communities

 - Project-Based Rental Assistance (PBRA) and Tenant-Based Rental Assistance (TBRA) programs, which together provide affordable homes to over 3 million households.

 Enterprise advocates for increased funding for USDA's Rural Housing Service programs, which provide housing opportunities for low-income households in rural communities.